-- The applicant must deposit with the R.M. such sum as is indicated in the table below to cover the cost of restoring the site after the building has been demolished or removed to such condition that it is, in the opinion of the R.M. or its authorized representative, not dangerous to public safety:
+A refundable deposit is required to cover the cost of restoring the site after the building has been demolished or removed to a condition satisfactory to Corman Park.

 |Type of Structure||Deposit Required|

 The acceptable methods of disposal of demolition debris are as follows: